ShadowJhakx98/HextrixAiOS/README.md

 The project is in active development with significant progress in core OS foundations and ongoing enhancements to graphical capabilities:

 ### Accomplishments
+### Current Development Status (v0.4.2-beta)

+The project is in active development with significant progress in core OS foundations and GUI capabilities:

+### Accomplishments
 - ✅ Fully functional Hardware Abstraction Layer (HAL) with device drivers
 - ✅ Memory management with paging and protection capabilities
 - ✅ Process management with priority-based scheduling